Bioinformatics and the Pharmaceutical Industry

 Identifying Drug Targets and Leads

 The overall purpose of pharmaceutical companies is to create new drugs to treat diseases and other medical conditions.
-In order to create a new drug, we first need to identify its drug target.
+This process begins with identifying a drug target.
 This is a molecule in the body (such as a protein or gene) that is associated with the disease to be treated.
 Pharmaceutical companies also need to develop a chemical compound that has the potential to treat the disease.
 Researchers refer to this as a drug lead until they know it is safe to use and successful at treating the disease.

 How Bioinformatics Helps the Pharmaceutical Industry Identify Drug Targets and Leads